blancamiller/exo-endo/README.md

      W_x is an element of the Reals for dxd_x s.t.
 W_x^T * W_x = I_d_x

     where we assume a fixed exogenous dimensionality d_x and compute the projection using the minimum PCC.

+__Note:__
+- We approximate I_hat(X;Y|Z) using the partial correlation coefficient PCC(X,Y|Z) which effectively controls for the confounding variance when we are interested in knowing to what extent there is a relationship between two variables, X&Y
-Additionally, the orthonomality condition constrains W_x to lie on a Stiefel manifold.
+- The orthonomality condition constrains W_x to lie on a Stiefel manifold.
 Although several optimization algorithms exist for optimizing on Stiefel manifolds, Dietterich et. al. (2019) uses an algorithm implemented on the Manopt package.
+-

 ## Two Algorithms for Decomposing the MDP into Exo-Endo Components